 Friday Night Skate – 20km organised skate around the streets of Amsterdam held every Friday night (2030, weather permitting) from Vondelpark Pavilion.

 See the full annual sport calendar for Amsterdam

 Festivals in Amsterdam

 Amsterdam Light Festival – Heading into its 8th year, this event promises to light up the city during the festive season.
 Featuring a Water Colours boat route which can best be seen by taking an evening canal cruise; or check out the the new land exhibition around Amsterdam’s Marineterrein.
-Runs late Nov 2019 to mid-Jan 2020 (dates to be confirmed)
+Runs 28 Nov 2019 to 19 Jan 2020.

 Tangotrain – Tango festival cooperative event (6th edition) which runs the last week of December.
 At various locations around Amsterdam, dates to be confirmed.

 Fairs & Expos in Amsterdam

 Meesterlijk – Event for beautifully designed and crafted products from furniture makers, fashion designers, glass artists, hat and shoe designers, food designers and leather crafters.
 Runs at Westergas in Amsterdam, expected early Dec 2019.

 This Art Fair – Fair offering a platform for talented artists to show and sell their works to the public.
 At Beurs van Berlage, late Dec 2019 (to be confirmed).

 Amsterdam Magic Show – At Boom Chicago’s Rozentheater, Rozengracht in Amsterdam, Tuesday 3 Dec 2018 at 2000.
 Book Amsterdam Magic Show tickets here